rks987/gowombat/notes.md

-In wombat the % character goes up a level.
-At the top (file) level % get into WCTL (Wombat Compile Time Language).
-There are 2 operations currently:
- * %operator -- maps operator (prefix and/or suffix) to standard expression
+Notwithstanding what may be said in other docs, this is meant to represent what the actual code does/will do.

+There is a character to go to a higher level.
+By default this character is %, and I'll just assume it is.
+ * %^ to EOL, encloses a WCTL expression or part thereof (giving an Expr, and possibly modifying stuff.
+Currently defined:
- * %import file -- imports (all) operators and (selected) names from file (containing %export and %noexport lines)
+   * %^import package -- which import operators and identifiers.
- * also: %( ...wctl... )% returns a wctl Expr -- used to create primitive stuff

-Higher still is lexical.
+   * %^operator ... -- which creates new operators
+ * %/ to EOL is a lexical command.
 Currently two ops:
- * %%token someName "regularExpression" -- each token-pos must match only one
+   * %/token someName "regularExpression" -- each token-pos must match only one
- * %%include file.wh
+   * %/include file.wh
+ * Otherwise % treated like anything else, but the system library it also goes up a level: %(...) accesses up a level (closure templating), and %.(...) goes to file level.
+But these are handled as operators.

-There is an implicit %%include WOMBATPATH/include/wombat.wh
+There is an implicit %/include WOMBATPATH/include/wombat.wh

 The lexical scanner sends a sequence of tokens on a channel, each being a struct:
  * file/line/char pos